debops/debops/docs/defaults-detailed.rst

 List of :manpage:`apt_preferences(5)` "pins", each pin is defined by a YAML dictionary.
 Supported parameters:

-``package``
+``package`` or ``packages``
   Required.
-String of package names affected by this pin, each package separated by space.
+String or YAML list of package names affected by this pin, each package separated by space.
 You can use a ``package-*`` wildcard to specify multiple packages.
 First package name will be included in the automatically generated filename of the pin preferences file.

 ``backports``
   List of OS releases which should be considered when